kemiz/xap-4-cloudify-3/README.md

 Please note that the only blueprint that has been ported in this branch to support cloudify 3.2m8 is the openstack one.
 The rest of the blueprints are pending to be ported to 3.2.

+Autoscaling & autohealing is currently NOT supported.

+Further additions will include the externalisation of XAP configuration such as the various ports number of starting instances and custom JVM configurations.

 #####Blueprint Installation

 ######Configuration